 Rotation-equivariant Graph Neural Networks for Learning Glassy Liquids Representations

-Within the glassy liquids community, the use of Machine Learning (ML) to model particles' static structure is currently a hot topic.
-The state of the art consists in Graph Neural Networks (GNNs), which have a great expressive power but are heavy models with numerous parameters and lack interpretability.
+The difficult problem of relating the static structure of glassy liquids and their dynamics is a good target for Machine Learning, an approach which excels at finding complex patterns hidden in data.
+Indeed, this approach is currently a hot topic in the glassy liquids community, where the state of the art consists in Graph Neural Networks (GNNs), which have great expressive power but are heavy models and lack interpretability.
 Inspired by recent advances in the field of Machine Learning group-equivariant representations, we build a GNN that learns a robust representation of the glass' static structure by constraining it to preserve the roto-translation (SE(3)) equivariance.
-We show that this constraint not only significantly improves the predictive power but also improves the ability to generalize to unseen temperatures while allowing to reduce the number of parameters.
-Furthermore, interpretability is improved, as we can relate the action of our basic convolution layer to well-known rotation-invariant expert features.
-Through transfer-learning experiments we demonstrate that our network learns a robust representation, which allows us to push forward the idea of a learned glass structural order parameter.
+We show that this constraint significantly improves the predictive power at comparable or reduced number of parameters but most importantly, improves the ability to generalize to unseen temperatures.
+While remaining a Deep network, our model has improved interpretability compared to other GNNs, as the action of our basic convolution layer relates directly to well-known rotation-invariant expert features.
+Through transfer-learning experiments displaying unprecedented performance, we demonstrate that our network learns a robust representation, which allows us to push forward the idea of a learned structural order parameter for glasses.

 PDF Abstract